focal-lab/focal-website-2/content/positions/field-crew-member/index.md

 ## Employment period

-May 20 through July 31, with potential for extension by several weeks to assist with data inspection
+May 20 (or 27) through July 31, with potential for extension by several weeks to assist with data inspection

 ## Location